 Obviously, no list of fall spices would be complete without this mix of fall flavors, which typically includes some combo of cinnamon, ginger, allspice, nutmeg, and cloves.
 But while you may be tempted to make a daily trip to Starbucks to enjoy the pumpkin spice latte while it lasts, that can leave you sipping more sugar than you bargained for.

-Instead, whip up a healthier version of your favorite latte at home with this pumpkin spice latte recipe.
+Instead, whip up a healthier version of your favorite latte at home like pumpkin spice latte.
 If you’re short on time, you can also just mix a teaspoon of pumpkin spice blend in with your coffee grinds, or scoop it into a shot of espresso, and fill your kitchen with that heady PSL aroma.

 2. Fresh Pumpkin